oxford-arc/jade-docs/docs/source/software/python.rst

     conda env list

-Provided system-wide are a set of anaconda environments, these will be installed with the anaconda version number in the environment name, and never modified.
-They will therefore provide a static base for derivative environments or for using directly.

 Creating an Environment
 #######################

-Every user can create their own environments, and packages shared with the system-wide environments will not be reinstalled or copied to your file store, they will be ``symlinked``, this reduces the space you need in your ``/home`` directory to install many different Python environments.
+Every user can create their own environments, and packages shared with the system-wide environments will not be reinstalled or copied to your file store.

 To create a clean environment with just Python 3 and numpy you can run::